theemadnes/python_protobufs_test/README.md

 ## Testing out ProtoBufs in Python

-Learning about ProtoBufs, so idea for this is to create a client & server where the client makes RPCs, serialized by ProtoBufs, to a server.
+Learning about ProtoBufs, so idea for this is to create a client & server where the client connects to a socket and sends messages, serialized by ProtoBufs, to a server.
 The payload would be modeled in JSON like:

 `{
   'userName': 'alex',